Winter Beet Butternut Squash Salad

 - ⅛ cup apple cider vinegar

-- 1 shallot, sliced
+- 1 whole shallot thinly sliced

-- 1 tablespoon brown sugar (or maple syrup)
+- 1 tablespoon brown sugar or maple syrup

-- To roast beets: Pierce beets with a fork (with skin on) and place in a glass baking dish covered with aluminum foil.
+- Roast beets: Preheat oven to 450 F. Pierce beets with a fork (with skin on) and place in a glass baking dish covered with aluminum foil.
 Bake until soft and cooked throughout, about 40 minutes.
 Set aside to cool, then remove skin with a small paring knife and cut into ½” cubes.

 - Tools needed: kitchen knife set, glass baking dish, ceramic baking sheets, glass mixing bowls

 - Prep ahead: roast beets and butternut squash and mix together salad components up to two days ahead of time.
 Add salad dressing before serving.